The Universe's Source Code Might Be Written in Octonions

 Honest Caveats

-This is a framework with extraordinary initial results, not a finished theory:
+This is a framework with intriguing initial results, not a finished theory:

 • The continuum limit (showing smooth spacetime emerges from the discrete lattice) hasn’t been proven rigorously.
 This is a hard mathematical problem.

-• All predictions are at tree level (lowest order).
+• The numerical relations are mostly tree level (lowest order).
 The 0.1–6% discrepancies should shrink when 1-loop corrections are computed from within the framework.
 This work hasn’t been done yet.

 • The dark matter story is more “what it isn’t” than “what it is.”
 The algebraic-defect picture needs quantitative development.